osg-htc/docs/docs/compute-element/hosted-ce.md

 -   One or more Unix accounts on your cluster's submit server, accessible via SSH key, with permissions to submit jobs to your local cluster.
 -   Shared user home directories between the submit server and the worker nodes.
+    Not required for HTCondor clusters:
-    HTCondor clusters : [this section](#providing-the-osg-worker-node-client-htcondor-batch-systems-only) for details.
+    see [this section](#htcondor-only-providing-the-osg-worker-node-client) for more details.
 -   [Temporary scratch space](../worker-node/using-wn.md#for-site-administrators) on each worker node

 For additional technical details, please consult the [reference](#reference) section below.